 What is Multi-Factor Authentication (MFA)?

 Multi-factor authentication (MFA) provides a constructive element of layered security by requiring users to prove their identities using two or more verification methods before they can be authenticated.
-In this way, if one factor is compromised or broken, the attacker still has at least one more barrier to breach before breaking into the target.
+In this way, if one factor is compromised or broken, the attacker still has at least one more barrier to breach before they can gain access to the target’s account.
 Most multi-factor authentication implementations utilize at least two authentication factors.
-Hence, sometimes it is also referred to as two-factor authentication or 2FA.

 How does Multi-Factor Authentication work?